 Internet of Things (IoT) is the web of electronic devices you have connected to your network.
 These devices all have the ability to share information with each other.
 In a smart home, your phone, TV, speakers, lights, security cameras, and even your smart refrigerator can all be connected through your network to make a smart home.

 Cybercriminals can act locally or globally to gain access to your IoT.
 Smart devices, with such an immediate physical impact on your life, are a good target for cybercriminals to aim for.
-Theoretically, cybercriminals can hack into homes with smart devices and could control everything that the home owner can.
-After hacking, the criminal could do anything from turning up and down speaker volume, turning lights on and off, to locking and unlocking doors.
-A hacker could even potentially remotely watch you through your own security cameras to know when you leave, giving them the opportunity to break into your house and know you’re not there.
+Theoretically, cybercriminals could hack into homes with smart devices and control everything that the home owner could.
+After hacking, the criminal can do anything from turning up and down speaker volume, turning lights on and off, to locking and unlocking doors.
+A hacker could even potentially remotely watch you through your own security cameras to know when you leave.
+This gives them the opportunity to break into your house and know you’re not there.
 While these may be dramatic examples, all of the before listed things could potentially happen– and all it likely takes is hacking into one device to have access to the others.

 Security Starting with Your Router

 You can think of your wireless router as the “front door” to your tangle of devices.
 Like any front door, you most likely want to keep it locked and secure to prohibit access to your IoT devices.